 If you believe your mail is being stolen or redirected without your permission, contact Australia Post.

-If you suspect someone has stolen your identity, report it immediately to your local police.
+If you suspect someone has stolen your identity, report it immediately to your local police and bank.

 Cheque fraud is still popular with some fraudsters and cheques offer many ways for fraudsters to steal money.
 Cheque fraud can involve personal cheques and those issued by businesses, banks and government departments.